 - 2 kg extra large fresh king prawns (Jumbo Shrimps) shelled and deveined

 For The Flour mixture:

 For The Marinade:

 For the Garnish:

-- Marinate the prawns with ground white pepper, salt and sherry.
+- Marinate the prawns in a mixing bowl with ground white pepper, salt and sherry.

-- Sift the gluten free corn (maize) flour into a bowl.
+- Sift the corn starch or potato starch into a mixing bowl.
 Add in the Chinese five spice powder, paprika powder and salt and mix well with a whisk.

 - Heat up a non-stick frying pan with some rice bran oil.

 - Coat each prawn with the flour mixture, shake off any excess flour, and pan-fry for 2 minutes on each side or until lightly golden brown on medium to low heat.
 Remove from pan with a slotted spoon and drain on kitchen paper towel.
 Repeat the same process in 3 batches until all the prawns are cooked.